GetOcean/ocean-public-docs/_includes/setup/setup-program.md

     Run 'wifi-setup start' at any time to setup another WiFi address.
     Enjoy using your Ocean :)

+_Make a note of your IP address above!_  You'll be using it to connect to your Ocean unit in a later step.

 Finally, you'll receive a standard terminal prompt:

     root@FineRock:~#